waliarubal/BookManager/README.md

 * Dependency Injection
 * File System Handling
 * JSON parsing
-* Separation of Concerns (user of service injected via DI)
+* Separation of Concerns (use of service injected via DI)

 # Assumptions
 * Exception handling is not done rigidly due to shortage of time.